thomaswilley/vnode/README.md

 ![VNode in action](vnode_ss.png)

+In many ways, VNode can be thought of as a distribution of the amazing [Project Jupyter](http://jupyter.org/), which attempts to incorporate some helpful conveniences in an extensible way.

 With VNode you can build models locally, connect with your corporate data sources, and collaborate with your team.
 If you need additional resources you can easily use Spark, Hadoop, anything that can be